nemonik/hands-on-DevOps/README.md

 If you're using Linux use your package manager.
 For example, to install on Arch Linux one would use `sudo pacman -Syu virtualbox`.

+**NOTE**

+- On Windows 10, if you are running into a VirtualBox that is partially working -- Generally, just flaking out. -- check to make sure you have turned off all the features listed above.

 ## 9.3.
 Git Bash

 Git Bash is `git` packaged for Windows with bash (a command-line shell) and a collection of other, separate *NIX utilities, such as, `ssh`, `scp`, `cat`, `find` and others compiled for Windows.